Practical exam information for Part II students

 - an approved and marked calculator as described above.

-You are permitted to take a small screw-top bottle of non-carbonated liquid into the exam room, but are not normally allowed any other items of food or drink.
+You are permitted to take a small screw-top bottle of non-carbonated drink into the exam room, but are not normally allowed any other items of food or drink.
 You should not take your mobile phone into the exam.
-If it goes off in an exam room will be liable to a £50 fine.
+If it goes off in an exam room you will be liable for a £50 fine.

 You are not permitted to bring a dictionary into the exam room.

-NB. your exam confirmation sheet is the definitive source of these University rules.
+NB. your examination confirmation form (ECF) is the definitive source of these University rules.

 You should arrive at the exam room at least 15 minutes before the advertised start time of each paper.

 Late arrival at an examination

 No-one will chase you up if you do not arrive for your exam.
 Colleges are not informed within the first 30 minutes if you don't arrive.
 If you arrive within the first 30 minutes you may sit the exam in the time remaining.
 If you are more than 30 minutes late you will not be permitted to sit the exam anywhere.

 There will be 10 minutes’ reading time at the start of every exam unless otherwise announced.
 (NB. the only module that is currently known not to have reading times is 4I8 ‘Medical Physics’.)

 Illegible writing may result in loss of marks.
 The Examiners will accept any legible work but would prefer blue or black ink.